Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Methodology

 \section{Methodology}

-As a starting point, we analyzed the relevant surveys and the papers that study eye tracking, VR, AR, human-computer interaction, and privacy-preserving eye tracking~\cite{Lappi_2015_good_bad_ugly,eye_track_support_for_Vis_Analytics_inc_privacy_ETRA19,grand_challenges_in_immersive_analytics_chi21,Plopski_etal_2022_CSUR,mr_ar_overview_ismar20,Liebling2014,Kroeger2020,katsini_secpriv_survey_chi20}.
-Following, we considered the papers between 2012-2022 since the VR devices and eye trackers have been becoming prevalent in the daily life lately.
-We used Google Scholar to query papers from 33 renowned venues including ACM CHI, IEEE VR, ACM ETRA, IEEE ISMAR, ACM IUI, ACM UIST, ACM ICMI, ACM MobileHCI, ACM MM, ACM VRST, IEEE AIVR, AAAI Conference on Artificial Intelligence, IEEE CVPR, IEEE ICCV, ECCV, NeurIPS/NIPS, ACM Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), Journal of Eye Movement Research (JEMR), IEEE Transactions on Visualization and Computer Graphics (TVCG), ACM Transactions on Graphics (ToG), PoPETS/PETS, USENIX Security, USENIX SOUPS, NDSS, IEEE Symposium on S\&P, IEEE S\&P Magazine, ACM SIGSAC Conference on Computer and Communications Security (CCS), Journal of Privacy and Confidentiality, IEEE Transactions on Information Forensics and Security (TIFS), IEEE Transactions on Dependable and Secure Computing, Computers \& Security, ACM Transactions on Privacy and Security, and ACM Transactions on Cyber-Physical Systems.
-For the conference proceedings, we only considered the main conference proceedings, leaving companion and workshop proceedings aside, apart from the works that present concrete results or that are highly related to eye tracking and VR.
+We first analyzed the recent surveys and papers that study eye tracking in the context of VR, AR, HCI, and privacy~\cite{Lappi_2015_good_bad_ugly,eye_track_support_for_Vis_Analytics_inc_privacy_ETRA19,grand_challenges_in_immersive_analytics_chi21,Plopski_etal_2022_CSUR,mr_ar_overview_ismar20,Liebling2014,Kroeger2020,katsini_secpriv_survey_chi20}.
+We considered the papers between 2012-2022 since the VR devices and eye trackers have been becoming prevalent lately.
+We used Google Scholar to query papers from 35 renowned venues including ACM CHI, IEEE VR, ACM ETRA, IEEE ISMAR, ACM IUI, ACM UIST, ACM ICMI, ACM MobileHCI, ACM MM, ACM VRST, IEEE AIVR, AAAI Conference on Artificial Intelligence, IEEE CVPR, IEEE ICCV, ECCV, NeurIPS/NIPS, ACM SUI, IEEE VIS, PoPETS/PETS, USENIX Security, USENIX SOUPS, NDSS, IEEE Symposium on S\&P, ACM CCS, ACM Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), Journal of Eye Movement Research (JEMR), IEEE Transactions on Visualization and Computer Graphics (TVCG), ACM Transactions on Graphics (ToG), IEEE S\&P Magazine, Journal of Privacy and Confidentiality, IEEE Transactions on Information Forensics and Security (TIFS), IEEE Transactions on Dependable and Secure Computing, Computers \& Security (C\&S), ACM Transactions on Privacy and Security, and ACM Transactions on Cyber-Physical Systems.
+For the conference proceedings, we considered the main proceedings, excluding companion and workshop proceedings, except for works that present concrete results or are highly related to eye tracking and VR.
+Proceedings of the ACM ETRA in 2022 were published in the Proceedings of the ACM on Human-Computer Interaction and the ACM on Computer Graphics and Interactive Techniques, and we also included those in our search results under the ETRA category.
 We cross-checked the query results from the DBLP.